Keksuccino/docs_fancymenu/resources.md

 # Resources

 FancyMenu's resource system allows you to use resources from Minecraft's own resource loader (**Resource Packs**), **Local** resources (files from the client system) and **Web** sources (files stored online).

+Almost all resource inputs, be it images, audio, video or text, gets set via FancyMenu's resource chooser.
+There are some exceptions, like when setting a source path for a placeholder or action, but in most places, you set resources via the same resource chooser interface.

 # Minecraft Resources (Resource Packs)